-One of the most unique things about Point Reyes is the sheer amount of animals you can see when driving Sir Francis Drake Blvd through the park.
+One of the unique things about Point Reyes is the sheer amount of animals you can see when driving Sir Francis Drake Blvd through the park.
 Here are a few I have seen:

 Since the park is meant to be driven slow, I have seen coyotes multiple times while exploring.
 While they can be skittish, a good zoom lens will bring you close for a photo.